EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Related Work

+Beyond selecting appropriate metrics to evaluate systems, researchers have also developed methods and tools to enhance survey and interview question design.
+For example, the Question Appraisal System (QAS-99) \cite{willis2013question} and Willis’s cognitive interviewing methodology \cite{willis2004cognitive} provide structured approaches for detecting and refining data collection items, ensuring that questions are clear, unbiased, and aligned with research goals.
+Similarly, QUAID \cite{graesser2006question} offers diagnostic support for identifying comprehension issues in survey questions, while Survey Sidekick \cite{hsiao2014survey} assists in creating scientifically sound surveys.
+Semi-automated approaches \cite{siemon2016semi} further aid in generating relevant and effective questions.
+Incorporating such methods into UX evaluation can yield instruments that better capture users’ experiences, perceptions, and emotional responses.

-With the rise of AI, recent studies on UX research lay out several new trends and challenges.
-A school of HCI researchers aims to identify and propose new evaluation metrics for both usability and user-centered evaluation in the age of AI.
-For example, Zheng et al.'s literature review of human-AI interaction research in HCI, which included user evaluations, reported a suite of metrics using a survey, system logs, and interviews to collect \cite{zheng2022ux} and argued the importance of including more user-centered metrics (e.g., sociability, socio-emotional, and AI anthropomorphism metrics) with AI's evolving role in human social interactions.
-Likewise, Faruk et al.'s works also proposed new subjective scales for measuring the UX of voice agents \cite{faruk2024review} and conversational agents \cite{faruk2024introducing}.
-In other domains, like healthcare, Abbasian et al. also summarized some foundation metrics for evaluating the effectiveness of healthcare conversations powered by generative AI \cite{abbasian2024foundation}.
+As HCI rapidly shifts toward AI-driven systems, recent studies in UX research highlight several emerging trends and challenges.
+A group of HCI researchers aims to identify and propose new evaluation metrics for both usability and user-centered evaluation in the age of AI.
+For example, Zheng et al.'s literature review of human-AI interaction research in HCI, which included user evaluations, reported a suite of metrics that were collected using surveys, system logs, and interviews to collect \cite{zheng2022ux} and argued the importance of including more user-centered metrics (e.g., sociability, socio-emotional, and AI anthropomorphism metrics) with AI's evolving role in human social interactions.
+Likewise, Faruk et al. proposed new subjective scales for measuring the UX of voice agents \cite{faruk2024review} and conversational agents \cite{faruk2024introducing}.
+In other domains, such as healthcare, Abbasian et al. summarized some foundation metrics for evaluating the effectiveness of healthcare conversations powered by AI \cite{abbasian2024foundation}.